-- Make sure that your child is seated near the teacher with her better ear facing the teacher.
+- Make sure that your child is seated near the teacher with their better ear facing the teacher.
 Being closer lets your child hear and see the teacher better.

 - Ask that the teacher give your child pictures and handouts to go along with verbal lessons.

-- Make sure that your child is not seated with his normal-hearing ear facing a noisy hallway or air conditioner.
+- Make sure that your child is not seated with their normal-hearing ear facing a noisy hallway or air conditioner.

 - Make sure the teacher knows how your child’s hearing aid or frequency modulation (FM) system works.
 Have extra batteries for these systems in the classroom.